yusuftaufiq/laravel-books-api/README.md

 You can read the API documentation on the following page https://documenter.getpostman.com/view/14291055/UVyoVcj5.

 ## Installation
-### Manual Installation
+### Manual installation
 Requirements: PHP 8.1, Composer, RDBMS (such as: MySQL, SQLite, PostgreSQL, etc).

 Installation steps:
-- Clone this repository `git clone https://github.com/yt2951/laravel-books-api.git`
+- Clone this repository `git clone https://github.com/yusuftaufiq/laravel-books-api.git`
 - Change directory `cd laravel-books-api`
 - Copy environment file `cp .env.example .env`
 - Set the database configuration you are using in `.env`